agkozak/zcomet/README.md

 ### `list`

-`zcomet list` displays any active plugins, snippets, and triggers.
+`zcomet list` displays any active plugins, added FPATH elements, snippets, and triggers.
 As you use the triggers, you will see them disappear as triggers and reappear as loaded plugins.

 ### `compinit`